jarviscanada/jarvis_data_eng_VishaySingh/linux_sql/README.md

 SELECT * FROM host_usage;
 ```
 5. `queries.sql`
 This script aims to answer some common business questions.
 Namely, "1.
 Can we group hosts by their hardware information, to better organize our cluster?", "2.
-Can we retrieve average memory usage over 5 minute intervals, to see which nodes are underperforming or overperforming?", and "3.
+Can we retrieve average memory usage over 5 minute intervals, to see which nodes are underperforming or over performing?", and "3.
 Can we detect when a host failed to report its usage, to determine errors within our cluster?".
 There are queries made within the script that provides meaningful data to answers these specific questions.

-## Database Modeling
+## Database Modelling
 - The schema for `host_info`:

 | Attribute        | Meaning                                                                                                  |